thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 <!-- flood_marker starts -->
 - Flood alert: Upper Bristol Avon area
-- Rivers remain high and are now rising again due to rainfall.

-Flooding is forecast to affect locations near the Bristol Avon, Tetbury Avon, Sherston Avon, Dauntsey Brook, with low lying land and roads expected to be most affected, particularly around low lying areas in Tetbury, Badminton, Brook End at Luckington, Corsham, Lacock and the road at Reybridge.

-We are monitoring rainfall and river levels and checking rivers for blockages.
+- This flood alert remains in place.
+Areas most at risk include low lying areas in Tetbury, Badminton, Brook End at Luckington, Corsham, Lacock and the road at Reybridge.
+Flooding is forecast to affect locations near the Bristol Avon, Tetbury Avon, Sherston Avon, Dauntsey Brook, with low lying land and roads expected to be most affected.
+River levels are high and rising.
+Further rainfall is, however, forecast later this week and will keep river levels high.
+We are closely monitoring the situation and will update this message by 11:30AM on 17 December 2025, or as the situation changes.

-Take care and avoid walking, cycling or driving through flood water.
-Avoid using low lying footpaths and any bridges near local watercourses.
-Don't put yourself or others at risk.

-This message will be updated by 10:30 AM on 15/12/2025, or as the situation changes.

 - Flood alert: River Churn and its tributaries
 - "Rising river levels may lead to flooding.
 Flooding remains possible.